4ms/mdrivlib/README.md

 ### STM32-HAL vs STM32-LL vs CMSIS

-mdrivlib contains a mix of these three methods of hardware access:
+mdrivlib contains a mix of three methods of hardware access:

    - STM32-HAL (`stm32xxxxx_XXX_hal.c/.h` files): The STM32 HAL library is used only when the peripheral is complex enough that re-writing it would be non-trivial **and** would offer very little benefit in terms of efficiency, code space, or additional features.

    - STM32-LL (`stm32xxxxx_XXX_ll.c/.h` files): In some drivers, ST's LL drivers are used, which are thin wrappers over direct register control via CMSIS headers.
 I am mostly migrating the drivers that use LL to use CMSIS since the LL drivers aren't as portable as I originally believed.

    - CMSIS (`stm32xxxxx.h` files): These are huge (2MB+) header files provided by the vendor (ST) that map all the registers to C-style structs and macros.
-The benefit of these is that the datasheet (Reference Manual) can be used along-side to setup or debug peripherals.
-For type safety I often use register classes called `RegisterBits` and `RegisterSection`.
-These can be specified as ReadWrite, ReadOnly, or WriteOnly, making this a bit safer to use than raw CMSIS register macros, while still compiling to at least as efficient assembly.
+The benefit of these is that the datasheet (Reference Manual) can be used along-side to setup and debug peripherals.
+Many drivers in mdrivlib use `RegisterBits` and `RegisterSection` which wrap the CMSIS macros.
+These can be specified as ReadWrite, ReadOnly, or WriteOnly, making this a bit safer to use than raw CMSIS register macros without sacrificing any efficiency.

 ### Configuring a driver

-The tables above mentions three types of configuration:
+The tables above mentions different types of configuration:

-  * Template params: e.g.
+  * **Template params**: e.g.

   ```
   AdcChan<AdcPeriphNum::_1, AdcChanNum::_13, uint16_t> myADC;
   ```

-  * Template config struct: wraps multiple params into a struct passed as a template argument:
+  * **Template struct**: wraps multiple params into a struct passed as a template argument:

   ```
   struct MySpiAdcConfig : DefaultSpiConfig {